Tanashi, Tokyo

 Tanashi (田無市, Tanashi-shi) was a city located in the western portion of Tokyo Metropolis, Japan.

+Etymology

 Tanashi means the land without rice.
 Because of the area's elevation relative to the Tamagawa River, traditional irrigation and rice farming was impossible.
 Hence, the area was named Tanashi.

+Population

 At the time of its merger, the city had an estimated population of 78,165 and a density of 11,495 persons per km2.
 The total area was 6.8 km2.